NBC Sports on USA Network: Special cases (2007–2021)

-2020s

-In 2020, during the final day of the Premier League season on July 26, USA aired a match between Chelsea and Wolverhampton.

-USA Network had 388.5 hours of coverage of the 2020 Summer Olympics.
+USA Network returned to NBC Sports' Summer Olympics coverage in 2021.
+That year, USA Network had 388.5 hours of coverage.
 The main sports featured were swimming, track and field, diving, beach volleyball, volleyball, cycling, triathlon, team sports basketball, soccer and water polo.

-In September 2020, it was announced that USA would carry the September 19 college football game between the Notre Dame Fighting Irish and University of South Florida Bulls.
-It was the first Notre Dame football game broadcast on USA, whose parent company NBC has owned rights to every Fighting Irish home game since 1991.
+USA Network aired a limited amount of NBC Sports's Notre Dame college football coverage in 2020.
+USA carried the September 19 college football game between the Notre Dame Fighting Irish and University of South Florida Bulls.
+It was the first Notre Dame football game broadcast on USA; sister network NBC had owned the rights to every Fighting Irish home game since 1991.
 It was also the first American football game broadcast on the network since World Bowl '92.
 Notre Dame's double-overtime win against Clemson on November 7, 2020, was moved temporarily to USA Network, due to coverage of Joe Biden's acceptance speech after being declared consensus winner of the 2020 presidential election.

-On January 22, 2021, an internal memo sent by NBC Sports president Pete Bevacqua announced that NBCSN would cease operations by the end of the year, and that USA Network would begin "carrying and/or simulcasting certain NBC Sports programming," including the Stanley Cup Playoffs and NASCAR races, before NBCSN's shutdown.
-When NBCSN is shuttered, much of its programming will be merged onto USA Network's schedule.
-Peacock, NBCUniversal's new streaming service, will also carry some of the network's former programming starting in 2022.
-The move was cited by industry analysts as a response to the impact of the COVID-19 pandemic on the sports and television industries, the acceleration of cord-cutting, as well as formidable competition from rival sports networks such as ESPN and Fox Sports 1, noting the company saw an overall revenue drop by 19% to $6.72 billion.

-In 2021, during the final day of the Premier League season on May 23, USA aired a match between Aston Villa and Chelsea.

-In 2021, USA Network aired Cristiano Ronaldo's return to Manchester United on September 11 when Manchester United took on Newcastle.